vitessio/website/content/en/docs/user-guides/backup-and-restore.md

 ### Concurrency

-The back-up and restore processes simultaneously copy and either compress or decompress multiple files to increase throughput.
+The backup and restore processes simultaneously copy and either compress or decompress multiple files to increase throughput.
 You can control the concurrency using command-line flags:

-* The vtctl [Backup](../../reference/vtctl#backup) command uses the `-concurrency` flag.
+* The vtctl [Backup](https://vitess.io/docs/reference/programs/vtctl/tablets/#backup) command uses the `-concurrency` flag.
 * vttablet uses the `-restore_concurrency` flag.

 If the network link is fast enough, the concurrency matches the CPU usage of the process during the backup or restore process.